eyalmichon/FlyJoy/README.md

 ## About

 This is a project for "Advanced Programming 2" course in Bar-Ilan University.
 The application can connect to "FlightGear" flight simulator for controlling the aircraft using a joystick and seek bars.<br>
-[FlightGear](https://www.flightgear.org/) Flight Simulator is a free, open-source program for Mac, Windows or Linux.
+[FlightGear](https://www.flightgear.org/) Flight Simulator is a free, open-source program for Mac, Windows and Linux.
 It simulates a plane in various modes, such as taking off, flight and landing.
 It includes features such as viewing the plane from different angles, changing the time of the day or the location.

 ## Preview